 Some things to consider:

-- Because all brands and models of car seats must meet or exceed the standard, a less expensive model will usually work as well as a more expensive model.
+- Because all brands and models of car seats must meet or exceed the Federal Motor Vehicle Safety Standards, a less expensive model will usually work as well as a more expensive model.
 The difference is that higher-priced models may have added convenience features.

 - Is the seat's harness easy to use?
 Buckle and unbuckle the harness a number of times to try it out.